Bangladesh country brief

 People to people links

-People to people links are an important component of our bilateral relationship.
-Through business, trade, education, sport, culture and exchanges of expertise we enhance our mutual understanding of each other.
+People to people links are an important component of our bilateral relationship and span business, trade, education, sport and cultural exchanges.
 The number of Bangladeshis settling permanently in Australia has increased significantly in recent years.
 The 2016 Census recorded 41,233 people from Bangladesh living in Australia, up from 27,808 recorded in the 2011 Census.
-In 2018, just under 7,000 Bangladeshi students enrolled to study in Australia (an increase of 26% from 2015).
+In 2018, just under 7,000 Bangladeshi students enrolled to study in Australia (an increase of 26 per cent from 2015).

 Australia and Bangladesh cooperate closely to promote peace and security, including to prevent irregular migration and to counter violent extremism.
 Our cooperation on transnational crime is underpinned by the Memorandum of Understanding between the Australian Federal Police and the Bangladesh National Police on Combating Transnational Crime and Developing Police Cooperation signed in September 2015.

 Australia and Bangladesh work closely on a range of common strategic interests in regional and global forums, including as members of the Indian Ocean Rim Association (IORA) and the Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime.
 Bangladesh is currently the Chair of IORA.

 Bangladesh is a member of the South Asian Association for Regional Cooperation (SAARC), of which Australia is now an observer, and plays an active role in the Bay of Bengal Initiative for Multi‑Sectoral Technical and Economic Cooperation (BIMSTEC), to promote trade, investment, tourism and regional prosperity and stability.